cozygene/CONFINED/README.md

-If the above steps still were unsuccessful, try installing XCode CLI reinstalling clang/gfortran.
+If the above steps still were unsuccessful, try installing XCode CLI and reinstalling clang/gfortran.
 Copy and paste this into your Terminal window:

 ```